 A word often used to describe a pattern of study is “curriculum” and its plural form “curricula.”

-You have chosen to follow a Interdisciplinary Studies curriculum, a curriculum that results in your obtaining the Bachelor of Interdisciplinary Studies Degree (B.I.S.)
-Unlike other majors, interdisciplinary studies students do not take a concentration of courses labeled with the name of the major area (Interdisciplinary Studies).
+You have chosen to follow an Interdisciplinary Studies curriculum for the Bachelor of Interdisciplinary Studies Degree (B.I.S.)
+Unlike other majors, Interdisciplinary Studies students do not take a concentration of courses labeled with the name of the major area (Interdisciplinary Studies).
 You take a variety of courses in several of the disciplines of study offered by the university.
 Your major, therefore, is a broad and deep curriculum that can be said to stress the liberal arts courses.
-Although you are required to specialize in a certain area of study through the minor, you will not be taking enough of these courses to say that you have a major.
+Although you are required to specialize in a certain area of study through at least one minor, you will not be taking enough of these courses to say that you have a major.
 You do, however, have to take enough courses in a certain area to satisfy the requirement of demonstrating academic depth, which is usually accomplished through the completion of one or more minors.
 You may choose any minor offered by a department or program at Nicholls.

 What does my entire degree curriculum look like?

 Your degree curriculum (Interdisciplinary Studies) can be found in the University Catalog and under the “Bachelor of Interdisciplinary Studies (B.I.S.)” section of the Interdisciplinary Studies homepage.

 Is there any other use for my Catalog except for this general information?

-Yes, in another important way of thinking, your Bulletin is very important.
-Each year a new Bulletin is published.
-Since the Bulletins change from year to year, you will be required to follow the course curricula listed in a certain Bulletin.
-You have a few options with regard to Bulletin choices.
-You do not have to follow the requirements of the Bulletin that was published the semester you began your college career.
+Yes, in another important way of thinking, your Catalog is very important.
+Each year a new Catalog is published.
+Since the Catalog changes from year to year, you will be required to follow the course curricula listed in a certain Catalog.
+You have a few options with regard to Catalog choices.
+You do not have to follow the requirements of the Catalog that was published the semester you began your college career.
 Within certain restrictions, you may choose to follow the requirements of a Catalog published after the beginning of your college career.
 Your academic advisor will help determine which Catalog works best for you.